IrekRomaniuk/terraform-provider-ALTEON/README.md

 ## Example Usage

-Look for example of main.tf in the example directory
+Look for example of main.tf in the example directory.

 ```

 terraform {
   required_providers {
     alteon = {
-      versions = ["0.1"]
+      versions = ["0.2"]
-      source = "github.com/irekromaniuk/alteon"
+      source = "irekromaniuk/alteon"
     }
   }
 }